 - Transcripts: BoB also offers transcripts, which would be helpful for accessibility, language comprehension, quoting for essays, as well as scriptwriting.
 Transcripts are fully searchable by keyword.

-Education Research Complete is a new database available via Discover containing full text journal articles, conference papers and books.
+Education Research Complete is a database available via Library Search containing full text journal articles, conference papers and books.
 It contains the full text of over 1,300 journals, over 2,500 education related conference papers and access to over 500 ebooks.